Languages constructed by Tolkien: Tolkien's hobby: glossopoeia

+The latest mention of Esperanto by Tolkien was in a 1956 letter; he became much more critical of universal constructed languages, writing that:

+Volapuk, Esperanto, Ido, Novial, &c. &c. are dead, far deader than ancient unused languages, because their authors never invented any Esperanto legends.

 Being a skilled calligrapher, Tolkien invented scripts for his languages.
 The scripts included Sarati, Cirth, and Tengwar.

 Tolkien's theory of invented languages

 Tolkien was of the opinion that the invention of an artistic language in order to be convincing and pleasing must include not only the language's historical development, but also the history of its speakers, and especially the mythology associated with both the language and the speakers.
 It was this idea that an "Elvish language" must be associated with a complex history and mythology of the Elves that was at the core of the development of Tolkien's legendarium.

 Tolkien wrote in one of his letters:

 what I think is a primary 'fact' about my work, that it is all of a piece, and fundamentally linguistic in inspiration. ...
 It is not a 'hobby', in the sense of something quite different from one's work, taken up as a relief-outlet.
 The invention of languages is the foundation.
 The 'stories' were made rather to provide a world for the languages than the reverse.
 To me a name comes first and the story follows.
 I should have preferred to write in 'Elvish'.
 But, of course, such a work as The Lord of the Rings has been edited and only as much 'language' has been left in as I thought would be stomached by readers.
 (I now find that many would have liked more.) ...
 It is to me, anyway, largely an essay in 'linguistic aesthetic', as I sometimes say to people who ask me 'what is it all about'.

 The Tolkien scholar and folklorist Dimitra Fimi questions this claim.
 In particular, his September 1914 The Voyage of Earendel the Evening Star, based on the Old English poem Crist 1, shows that he was starting to think about a mythology before he started to sketch his first invented Middle-earth language, Qenya, in March 1915.
 Further, the steps that led to his first attempt at the mythology, (Note: Fimi notes that this process was analysed by John Garth in his 2003 biography Tolkien and the Great War.) the 1917 draft of The Book of Lost Tales, involving the character of Earendel in its first story, did not involve his invented languages.
 Tolkien was, rather, in Fimi's view, emphasizing that language and myth "began to flow together when I was an undergraduate [at Oxford, 1911–1915]" (as Tolkien wrote in 1954), and stayed that way for the rest of his life.